The Ten Commandments

 cattle, nor anything that is thy neighbor’s.

-The first monument teaches a secular messages along with its spiritual content.
+The first monument presents a secular message along with its spiritual content.
 It is a first Code of Laws, a fundamental example of our legal system.
 We are a nation of laws.
 The Fraternal Order of Eagles presented this monument to the City in 1958 in order that our nation’s youth would be reminded of basic civilized rules.

 The European settlers who founded this country tried to live according to the Ten Commandments.
 In addition, the early English settlers brought with them English common law, first compiled in Blackstone’s Commentaries (1765).
 The English common law is still basic to most of our states.
 Other European settlers brought Roman law, as compiled in the Code of Justinian (565), which became the foundation for the laws of Louisiana and for most of modern Europe.
 The principles of the Ten Commandments were a basis for both Blackstone’s and Justinian’s writings.